-Like so many topics in health care, there’s controversy on how helpful breast self-exams are in finding cancers, but it’s great to know how your breasts normally look and feel so you’ll be able to tell if there are changes later.
-Once you’re in your twenties, you should begin doing a self-breast exam every month about the same time; 3-5 days after your menstrual period ends.
-This will help you get to know how your breasts feel normally.
-You will then be able to notice if any new or different lumps develop.
+Like so many topics in health care, there’s controversy on how helpful breast self-exams are in finding cancers.
+Regardless, it’s great to know how your breasts normally look and feel so you’ll be able to tell if something changes.
+Once you’re in your twenties, you may want to begin doing a self-breast exam every month at about the same time, 3-5 days after your menstrual period ends.
+This routine will help you get to know how your breasts feel normally.
+You will then be able to notice if there are any changes, including any new or different lumps.
 Remember, some lumps are normal, but if you’re worried at any time, talk to your health care provider.

 Another great time to do an exam is the day you see your HCP for a check-up, and he or she has said that your breasts are healthy.
-Then you’ll know that any “lumps” you feel in your breasts are just normal glands.
+Then you’ll know that what you feel on that day is normal and what you should expect to feel each time you do a self-exam.
 Here’s how to do a 3-part breast self-exam that takes only a few minutes.

 - First, place a pillow under your right shoulder.